What life is like inside the coronavirus containment zone in New Rochelle, New York

 Residents express confusion and concern

+The City School District of New Rochelle announced Thursday it would close all of its schools beginning Friday and going through March 25, mirroring the duration of the containment zone.

+"Please be assured that we are doing everything in our power to continue to provide academic opportunities and mitigate any negative impact on our students caused by these extraordinary circumstances to the extent possible," Superintendent Laura Feijóo said in a statement.

-Patrick Flores, a 34-year-old physical education teacher and volunteer EMT, said he lives less than a mile from the synagogue, just inside the containment zone.
+Patrick Flores, a 34-year-old physical education teacher in nearby Mount Vernon and volunteer EMT, said he lives less than a mile from the Young Israel of New Rochelle synagogue, just inside the containment zone.
 Until now, he's been going to work each day and hasn't been in contact with anyone suspected of having the coronavirus.

 But that doesn't mean he's not concerned.
 Flores has been washing his hands regularly and even changes his clothes as soon as he comes home, he said.
 "So stuff from the environment doesn't come inside."